remal-gradle-plugins/sonarlint/README.md

 ## Help tasks

-Two additional help tasks a created:
+Two additional help tasks are created:

 1. `sonarLintProperties` - displays Sonar properties that can be configured via `sonarLint.sonarProperties`.
 2. `sonarLintRules` - displays all Sonar rules available, their description and their properties.